-Best Mouse Pads of 2020
+Best Mouse Pad of 2020

-Looking to combine a mouse mat and wrist rest all in one?
+Are you looking to combine a mouse mat and wrist rest all in one?
 Then look no further than the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest.
 This model combines a very comfortable wrist rest and a mouse mat at a price typically much lower than purchasing them separately.
 The rubberized base keeps this pad securely in place while you work.

 This product does have a few minor shortcomings.
 Like most of the pads in this review, it doesn't have any edge protection, leaving the possibility open for the surface material to fray or peel.
 We also found that cheaper or worn out mice didn't glide as well, making for an unpleasant experience.
-All in all, the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest is a solid option if you are looking for a mouse mat with an integrated wrist rest.
+All in all, the AmazonBasics Gel Computer Mouse Pad with Wrist Support Rest is a reliable option if you are looking for a mouse mat with an integrated wrist rest.